siemanko/tensorflow-deepq/README.md

 <img src="data/example.gif" width="60%" />

+*The image above depicts a strategy learned by the DeepQ controller.
+Available actions are accelerating top, bottom, left or right.
+The reward signal is +1 for the green fellas, -1 for red and -5 for orange.*

 ## How does this all fit together.

 `tf_rl` has controllers and simulators which can be pieced together using simulate function.